napari/docs/docs/developers/architecture/napari_models.md

 * vispy classes that handle rendering
     * the code for this is private and lives in `napari/_vispy`

-The separation of the python models from viewer GUI code allows:
+The separation of the Python models from viewer GUI code allows:

 * analysis plugins to be developed without worrying about the GUI aspect
 * napari to have the option to move away from the rendering backend currently used
 * tests to be easily run headlessly
-* the python models to be run headlessly (see
+* the Python models to be run headlessly (see
   [Running napari headlessly](../howtos/headless) for more)

 ## Python models and events

-Commonly, python models in napari are classes that store information about their state as an attribute and are the "source of ground truth".
+Commonly, Python models in napari are classes that store information about their state as an attribute and are the "source of ground truth".
 When these attributes are changed an "event" needs to be emitted such that relevant observers of the model (such as other classes) can take the appropriate